 Why might this be relevant?

-Partially relevant as it focuses on infrastructure systems analysis but does not directly address environmental added value from government projects.
+Partially relevant as it focuses on urban infrastructure rather than government-funded projects for environmental added value.